boldflight/BibleConverter/test_EPUB/output/1kings.md

 [14] Then they reported to Jezebel, “Naboth has been stoned to death.”
 [15] When Jezebel heard that Naboth had been stoned to death, she said to Ahab, “Get up, take possession of the vineyard Naboth the Jezreelite refused to sell you for silver, for Naboth is no longer alive; he’s dead.”
 [16] When Ahab heard that Naboth was dead, he got up and went down to take possession of the vineyard of Naboth the Jezreelite.
-[17] The Lord’s message came to Elijah the Tishbite:
+[17] The **Lord’s** message came to Elijah the Tishbite:
 [18] “Get up, go down and meet King Ahab of Israel who lives in Samaria.
 He is at the vineyard of Naboth; he has gone down there to take possession of it.
-[19] Say to him, ‘This is what the Lord has said: “Haven’t you committed murder and taken possession of the property of the deceased?”’
-Then say to him, ‘This is what the Lord has said: “In the spot where dogs licked up Naboth’s blood they will also lick up your blood—yes, yours!”’”
+[19] Say to him, ‘This is what the **Lord** has said: “Haven’t you committed murder and taken possession of the property of the deceased?”’
+Then say to him, ‘This is what the **Lord** has said: “In the spot where dogs licked up Naboth’s blood they will also lick up your blood—yes, yours!”’”
 [20] When Elijah arrived, Ahab said to him, “So, you have found me, my enemy!”
-Elijah replied, “I have found you, because you are committed to doing evil in the sight of the Lord.
+Elijah replied, “I have found you, because you are committed to doing evil in the sight of the **Lord**.
-[21] The Lord says, ‘Look, I am ready to bring disaster on you.
+[21] The **Lord** says, ‘Look, I am ready to bring disaster on you.
 I will destroy you and cut off every last male belonging to Ahab in Israel, including even the weak and incapacitated.
 [22] I will make your dynasty like those of Jeroboam son of Nebat and Baasha son of Ahijah because you angered me and made Israel sin.’
-[23] The Lord says this about Jezebel, ‘Dogs will devour Jezebel by the outer wall of Jezreel.’
+[23] The **Lord** says this about Jezebel, ‘Dogs will devour Jezebel by the outer wall of Jezreel.’
 [24] As for Ahab’s family, dogs will eat the ones who die in the city, and the birds of the sky will eat the ones who die in the country.”
-[25] (There had never been anyone like Ahab, who was firmly committed to doing evil in the sight of the Lord, urged on by his wife Jezebel.
+[25] (There had never been anyone like Ahab, who was firmly committed to doing evil in the sight of the **Lord**, urged on by his wife Jezebel.
-[26] He was so wicked he worshiped the disgusting idols, just as the Amorites whom the Lord had driven out from before the Israelites.)
+[26] He was so wicked he worshiped the disgusting idols, just as the Amorites whom the **Lord** had driven out from before the Israelites.)
 [27] When Ahab heard these words, he tore his clothes, put on sackcloth, and fasted.
 He slept in sackcloth and walked around dejected.
-[28] The Lord’s message came to Elijah the Tishbite, [29] “Have you noticed how Ahab shows remorse before me?
+[28] The **Lord’**s message came to Elijah the Tishbite, [29] “Have you noticed how Ahab shows remorse before me?
 Because he shows remorse before me, I will not bring disaster on his dynasty during his lifetime, but during the reign of his son.”

 ## Chapter 22